Spanish is the native language of 406 million people worldwide: That’s 71 million more than native English speakers!*

 Earn credit through guided and reflective service learning projects and internships!

-What would you prefer: spending Spring Break in the beautiful colonial town of Antigua, Guatemala; a summer in Argentina’s heartland, Córdoba; four weeks--or a semester--in tropical Costa Rica; a semester or even an entire year in the venerable medieval intellectual hub that is Salamanca, Spain?
+What would you prefer: spending Spring Break in the "pueblo mágico" of Guanajuato, Mexico; a summer in Argentina’s heartland, Córdoba; four weeks--or a semester--in tropical Costa Rica; a semester or even an entire year in the venerable medieval intellectual hub that is Salamanca, Spain?
 These are only a few of the many study abroad options across the Spanish-speaking world offered at EIU.
 Earn credit towards a Spanish major or minor while having the experience of a lifetime!
 Study Abroad scholarships available.

 Develop real-world speaking proficiency in our small classes.